 Recent Contributions to PracticeUpdate:

-- Intake of Whole-Grain Foods and Risk of Type 2 Diabetes
+- Association Between Artificial Sweetener Consumption and the Risk of Type 2 Diabetes